Keshav-Bansal05/Primetrade.ai/README.md

 This repository contains a **full-stack Task Management system** built as part of the **Primetrade.ai Backend Intern Assignment**.

-It demonstrates real-world backend and frontend skills including:
+It demonstrates real-world engineering practices including:

 ✔ Secure authentication with **JWT**
 ✔ Password hashing using **bcrypt**